rohityadav-sas/Notice-Alert-CLI/README.md

 ## Features

 - Fetches the latest exam result notices from the IOM website.

 - Compares the fetched notices with previously saved notices to identify new notices.

 - Sends desktop notifications for any new notices.

-- Schedules the notice fetching and notification process to run every hour.
+- Allows scheduling of the notice fetching and notification process with customizable intervals.

 ## Prerequisites